TheElixZammuto/moonlight-xbox/README.md

 3. Run x64 Visual Studio Prompt (Tools → Command Line → Developer Command Prompt)
     1. Run `generate-thirdparty-projects.bat` to generate `moonlight-common-c` VS project
 4. After all the actions above, you finally can open and build solution.
+    1. Right-click the `moonlight-xbox-dx` project, select `Publish`, then select `Create App Packages...` to build your .msixbundle and dependencies.